-Caisse des Dépôts has adopted decarbonization trajectories for its investments in listed companies (equities and bonds) in line with the Paris agreement, and established according to reference methods (UN Convened Net-Zero Asset Owner Alliance and Net Zero Banking Alliance led by UNEP FI) with 5-year milestones, starting in 2025, with the first results presented in 2023.
+Caisse des Dépôts has adopted decarbonization trajectories for its investments in listed companies (equities and bonds) in line with the Paris agreement and established according to reference methods (UN Convened Net-Zero Asset Owner Alliance and Net Zero Banking Alliance led by UNEP FI) with 5-year milestones, starting in 2025, with the first results presented in 2023.

-Accentuating its efforts already carried out since 2014, the CDC is thus committed, in accordance with the Protocol for defining the targets of the Net-Zero Asset Owner Alliance (AOA), to reduce by 20% the carbon footprint on scopes 1 and 2 of its portfolios of listed equities and corporate bonds between 2019 and 2025.
+Accentuating its efforts already carried out since 2014, Caisse de Dépôts reinforced in 2022 its objective of decarbonizing corporate equity and bond portfolios, with a new objective of reducing the carbon footprint by 55% on scopes 1 and 2 of its portfolios of listed equities and corporate bonds between 2020 and 2030.
 This new target was developed based in particular on the science-based reduction corridor established by the AOA.